emilsinclair5/emilsinclair5.github.io/README.md

 "Meanwhile, the world of evil **began** there already, right in the middle of our house."

+---

+  The character of Emil Sinclair is portrayed as someone who is weak but someone who possesses a good amount of potential.
+He is commonly represented by an egg or a newly hatched chick.
+Even his weapon named vogel is a reference to the line "Der Vogel kämpft sich aus dem Ei", which translates to "The bird fights its way out of the egg" in Herman Heese's Demian.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/onv4yOhUuNE?si=-qzyDkurI3rX1uYU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>